Chapelco in San Martín de los Andes

 Family suitability

 Very strong.
-Compact resort, gentle learning terrain, calm town, no traffic stress.
+Compact resort, gentle progression terrain, calm streets, no traffic stress.

-Day and multi-day passes.
-Often part of Ikon Pass partner program — confirm current season.
+Day and multi-day tickets.
+Often appears as an Ikon Pass partner, confirm by season.

 Common planning mistakes